The Century of Progress House

 This is a Downers Grove Landmark

 The Century of Progress House has been recognized as part of the Society’s Historic Home Program.
 The house has also been landmarked by the Village of Downers Grove.
-The house is notable for the both builder and a famous scientist who lived there.
+The house is notable for both the builder and a famous scientist who lived there.

 The house was one of seven model homes in the General Electric national architectural competition, and featured modern innovations including convenient layout and advanced appliances.
 It was featured in the 1935 edition of the Downers Grove Reporter.